-The Visual Crossing Location Analysis Story is used to convey the results of the New Location Analysis done through Visual Crossing Location Analysis Designer.
+The Visual Crossing Location Analysis Story is an example SAC dashboard used to convey the results of the location analysis done through Visual Crossing Location Analysis Designer.
 Through the designer tool, a user can upload or manually place their locations onto a map as well as competitor locations and proposed new locations.
 The system will utilize all of these locations and complete a competitive landscape analysis using a Distance-Attraction model that is based upon a population demographic dataset.
 Based on an ‘Attractiveness’ measure supplied in the locations dataset, the tool will use that measure combined with the population and a distance degradation formula to determine the probability for a given set of customer to visit any location.

 The result of the analysis is a single dataset that contains all of the locations, available populations before and after the proposed location is analyzed.
 It includes probabilities, distance and direction of the population areas around each store.
-The resulting analysis will inform the user about the expected population gravity to every location in the model.
+This example story is designed to show how the Location Analysis dataset can be used for further analysis.
+The resulting analysis in this example will inform the user about the expected population gravity to every location in the model.

 The Story Sections

 There are 3 main sections in our Story: Overview, Comparison and By Location.